kelsey-ek/Rehosting_Guide_A-Z/reference_guides/general_linux_knowledge/FTP_on_OpenFrame/FTP_on_OpenFrame.md

 	   -d: enable debugging
 </details>

-Below is a link to the LFTP Manual which describes, in detail, how to use the LFTP functionality.
+Here is a link to the LFTP Manual which describes, in detail, how to use the LFTP functionality:
 	[CLICK ME](https://lftp.yar.ru/lftp-man.html)